bbauska/meta-html-css-in-depth/readme.md

 <!-- width="5.0in" height="2.3707272528433947in" -->

 The main links of your website are then added inside the Nav element.
 It is common practice for developers to specify their links as an unordered list inside the Nav element.

 Next is the main content of a web page.

-The two key semantic elements for your main content are the article and section elements.
+The two key semantic elements for your main content are the <b>article and section elements</b>.

 First let&apos;s examine the article element.